captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
-I know, right?!...
-Okay, so, Dad -- would you like to give me money or something so I can give it to Junior?
+I know, right?!…Okay, so, Dad—would you like to give me money or something so I can give it to Junior?

 ---